snakx/android-uiautomator2-server/README.md

-# android-uiautomator2-server
+# Android UIAutomator2 Server

-Android UIAutomator2 Server
+Android framweork which let you perform interactions on user apps and system apps remotly.